scottandersen23/FinTech_Git/Northwestern/README.md

 ## **Overview:**

-Just a eleven years ago two guys from Estonia started a company.
-Kristo Kaarmann & Taavet Hinrikus founded the company Transferwise, with a goal to improve the way money is transfered between people internationally.
-When asked about where he got the idea for the company, Kristo was quoted as saying the idea came "shortly after he recieved his Christmas bonus, in late 2008." (*NBC*)
+Just a eleven years ago, two guys from Estonia started a company.
+Kristo Kaarmann and Taavet Hinrikus founded the company Transferwise, with a goal to improve the way money is transfered between people internationally.
+When asked about where he got the idea for the company, Kristo was quoted as saying the idea came "shortly after he recieved his Christmas bonus" in late 2008. (*NBC*)

 Working in London, he was paid in pounds, but had a mortage back in Estonia that needed to be paid in Euros.